abhiwand/atk/doc/source/dev_plug.rst

 Plug-ins should also be isolated from the application as a whole, as well as from other plug-ins.
-Each plug-in should be allowed to use whatever libraries it needs, without concern for conflicts with the libraries that the |TA| uses for its own needs.
+Each plug-in should be allowed to use whatever libraries it needs, without concern for conflicts with the libraries that the |PACKAGE| uses for its own needs.

 ----------------
 Types of Plugins